animegakuen/cosplayeval_back/README.md

 ## POST `/votes`

-This is what you use to register a jury's vote, you **can** use it even if a jury hasn't been registered yet.
-I decided to leave this to the front-end for now, having it make the decision to impede the user from submitting a vote if they haven't registered a jury yet.
+This is what you use to register a jury's vote, there is no database so all these IDs are fictional so it is technically possible to register a vote for a cosplayer that doesn't exists.

 Here's the interfaces in TypeScript:
 ```ts